AdobeDocs/experience-cloud.en/help/website-implementation/target.md

 <!--
 1. Go to the `Target` tab
 1. Expand your client code
-1. You should see the parameter for "at_property" in every global mbox request as you browse the site:
+1. You should see the parameter for "at_property" in every page load request request as you browse the site:

 ![The Property Token should be visible as the at_property parameter in every request](images/target-debugger-atProperty.png)-->